blattm/RoAMer/README.md

   `../RoAMer/roamer/bin/main.exe`

 ## How To Use
+#### Simple setup without queue
-* Adjust config.py parameters as needed.
+* Adjust `config.py` parameters as needed.
 The default configuration was the most successful as determined by the Thesis' evaluation.
 * Just start /run.py <path_to_sample> and RoAMer will then do its magic in the VM and respond with the identified dumps.
  * The script will start the VM with the snapshot you've specified in `config.py`

+#### Parallelized setup with queue
+* First, make sure the "simple" setup of RoAMer described above works correctly.
+* Create clones of your RoAMer VM with different IP addresses.
+These clones and the original VM can later be used in parallel.
+* Use `clone_config.py` to specify all clones to be used (excluding the original VM which is already contained in `config.py`).
+* Start the queue server by running /roamerqueue.py server
+* Add a sample to the queue to be unpacked by executing /roamerqueue.py unpack <path_to_sample>.
+* RoAMer-Queue comes with a handfull of convenience features.
+Please refer to the command-line help for more details (e.g. /roamerqueue.py unpack --help or /roamerqueue.py --help )

 ## FAQ / Known issues
 #### Why do I have to move the desktop icons away then place a notepad window there?